San Juan, Philippines: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A, B and C. Take care to get the right type.
-A lot of adapters that you can buy are just plug changers and expect your devices to change the voltage themselves.
-If yours can't do that they could burn up.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types A, B and C. Be careful to find the necessary type.
+The majority of adapters on sale are just plugs and require your devices to change the voltage themselves.
+If your devices can't do that they could burn up.
+This one works in most areas.

 Make your flight more comfortable with an airplane phone mount